wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-nodejs-develop-deploy-mac.md

 > [AZURE.NOTE]
 > To complete this tutorial, you need a Windows Azure account.
 If you don't have an account, you can [sign up for a trial](/pricing/1rmb-trial/?WT.mc_id=A261C142F).

-## Create a web app and enable Git publishing
+## Create a web site and enable Git publishing

-Follow these steps to create a web app in Azure Websites and enable Git publishing.
+Follow these steps to create a web site in Azure Websites and enable Git publishing.

-> If you want to get started with Azure Websites before signing up for an account, go to <a href="https://trywebsites.chinacloudsites.cn/?language=nodejs">https://trywebsites.chinacloudsites.cn</a>, where you can immediately create a short-lived ASP.NET starter site in Azure Websites for free.
-No credit card required, no commitments.
+[Git](http://git-scm.com/) is a distributed version control system that you can use to deploy your Azure Website.
+You'll store the code you write for your web site in a local Git repository, and you'll deploy your code to Azure by pushing to a remote repository.
+This method of deployment is a feature of Azure Websites.

 1. Login to the [Azure Management Portal].